What causes tooth decay? 5 possible conditions

 Your dentist may use a filling to repair the hole in your tooth.
-Fillings can be made of a variety of materials, including metal and porcelain.
-During a filling, your dentist removes the decayed portion of your tooth using a drill and fills the hole with the chosen material.
-Crowns are used if a large amount of the tooth needs to be removed.
-Crowns are custom made and usually cover the entire top surface of the tooth.
+Fillings can be made out of a variety of materials, including amalgam (metal) or composite (resin).
+During a filling, your dentist removes the decayed portion of your tooth using a drill and fills the hole with the material.
+Crowns are used if a large amount of your tooth needs to be removed.
+Crowns are custom made from metal or porcelain.
+They usually cover the entire top surface of your tooth.

 Root Canals and Extractions

-Once the decay reaches the inside of your tooth, a root canal may be necessary.
+If the decay reaches the inside of your tooth, a root canal may be necessary.
 Root canals involve removing the damaged nerve of your tooth and replacing it with a filling.
-Contrary to popular belief, root canals aren’t generally any more painful than regular fillings.
-(AAE)
+Contrary to popular belief, root canals aren’t any more painful than regular fillings.

-An extraction, or tooth removal, is performed if your tooth is beyond repair.
+If your tooth is beyond repair, your dentist will perform an extraction, or tooth removal.
 Your dentist can surgically remove your tooth and replace it with a false one, if you desire.

-Fluoride is a naturally occurring mineral that can strengthen tooth enamel and make teeth more resistant to decay caused by acids and bacteria.
+Fluoride is a naturally occurring mineral that can strengthen your tooth enamel.
+It makes your teeth more resistant to decay caused by acids and bacteria.
 Fluoride treatments can also reverse early signs of tooth decay.